Treewidth and gonality of glued grid graphs: Treewidth, brambles, and strict brambles

 Thus, we know that for any bramble $\B$, $\tw(G) \geq \norm{\B} - 1$, so we can lower bound treewidth by constructing a bramble of large order.
 Indeed, this is the main technique in \cite{koo}.
 The next claim shows that we can omit the $-1$ when the bramble we construct is strict.
 We thank Jan Kyncl on MathOverflow for communicating the following proof to us.

 \begin{lemma} For any graph $G$, we have $\tw(G) \geq \sbn(G)$. \end{lemma} \begin{proof} Let $\B$ be a strict bramble and $(T,\V)$ be a tree decomposition of a graph $G$.
-The proof of Proposition \ref{bramble bound} shows that at least one of the following must be true: \begin{itemize} \item[(i)] There is an edge $t_1 t_2$ of $T$ such that $V_{t_1} \cap V_{t_2}$ covers $\B$. \item[(ii)] There is a node $V_t$ which covers $\B$ and we may assume the first case does not hold.
-Since $V_t$ may have $\tw(G) + 1$ vertices, we want to show that a proper subset of $V_t$ will also cover $\B$. \end{itemize} If (i) holds, then since we may assume the $V_t$ are pairwise distinct, $\norm{\B}$ is at most the width of $(T,\V)$.
+The proof of Proposition \ref{bramble bound} shows that at least one of the following must be true: \begin{itemize} \item[(i)] There is an edge $t_1 t_2$ of $T$ such that $V_{t_1} \cap V_{t_2}$ covers $\B$. \item[(ii)] There is a bag $V_t$ which covers $\B$. \end{itemize} If (i) holds, then since we may assume the $V_t$ are pairwise distinct, $\norm{\B}$ is at most the width of $(T,\V)$.
 Now assume that (ii) holds and (i) does not.
+Since $V_t$ may have $\tw(G) + 1$ vertices, we want to show that a proper subset of $V_t$ will also cover $\B$.
 If $G$ has $\abs{V_t}$ vertices, then we can omit any one vertex from $V_t$ to still retain a cover of $\B$, or else $\B$ contains a singleton and has order 1.
-If $G$ has more than $\abs{V_t}$ vertices, then there is an edge $tt'$ in $T$ such that $\abs{V_t \cap V_{t'}} \geq 1$.
-Then $V_t \setminus V_{t'}$ covers $\B$: otherwise, then there must be a set $B_1 \in \B$ disjoint from $V_t \setminus V_{t'}$.
-However, by assumption that $V_t \cap V_{t'}$ does not cover $\B$, there must be a set $B_2 \in \B$ disjoint from $V_t \cap V_{t'}$, implying that $B_1 \cap B_2$ must be empty.
-This contradicts the assumption of a strict bramble. \end{proof}